acktreptow/react-calculator/README.md

 # Calculator App

-Welcome to my calculator app!

 This was a project I completed for Meta'a Front-End Developer course, and my first ever React app.
-We were tasked with a creating a simple looking calculator to test our knowledge on basic React concepts.
+I was tasked with a creating a simple looking calculator to test my knowledge on that chapter's React concepts.

-## Technologies used:
+## Technologies Used:

 - HTML
 - CSS
 - React
-- Create React App
 - Figma

 ## Project Overview

-The initial requirements to complete the project was to ensure the calculator's logic worked, which required me to understand concepts like both the useState and useRef hooks, as well as how to create a controlled form.
+For Meta to pass me, the UI/UX wasn't important.
+All I needed to do was ensure the calculator's logic worked.
+This required me to understand concepts like both the useState and useRef hooks, as well as how to create a controlled form.

-However, since completing the project, I have gone back into the CSS to transform the calculator into a much better looking app.
-Which now incorporates my UX/UI skills I developed in a later chapter of Meta's course that taught Figma.
+However, after passing, I went back to code custom CSS and transform the calculator into a much better looking app.
+This was done by utilizing the UX/UI skills I developed in a later chapter of Meta's course that taught Figma.
 Here are images of before and after.

 ### **Original Calculator:**